omerfarukz/coffee-ready/README.md

 ## Solution
 I did not want to modify or solder the existing machine(s).
 Using camera and computer vision thinks are complex solutions.
 My solution should be simple.
-Researched many ways to detection.
-Like a using computer vision, SCT sensors.
+Researched many ways to detection tecniques like a using computer vision, SCT sensors.
 Decided to contious tracking of power consuption of our devices for signal processing.

 ![](https://raw.githubusercontent.com/omerfarukz/coffee-ready/master/images/Screen%20Shot%202018-06-29%20at%2014.23.54.png)
 ![](https://raw.githubusercontent.com/omerfarukz/coffee-ready/master/images/Screen%20Shot%202018-06-29%20at%2014.23.34.png)